PuruVJ/summit-talk-fall2022/slides.md

 </v-click>

 <!--

-And for the isEqual, we're only comparing arrays of numbers, so this code was more than enough.
+And for the isEqual, [CLICK] we're only comparing arrays of numbers, so this code was more than enough.

 And lodash is out!
 Now our package is 100% dependency free!
 -->

 ---